amqp-node/amqplib/channel_api.md

 `#checkQueue(queue, [function(err, ok) {...}])`

 Check whether a queue exists.
-This will bork the channel if the named queue *doesn't* exist; if it does exist, you go through to the next round!
+This will break the channel if the named queue *doesn't* exist; if it does exist, you go through to the next round!
 There's no options, unlike `#assertQueue()`, just the queue name.
 The reply from the server is the same as for `#assertQueue()`.